Fixed Points of Quantum Gravity and the Dimensionality of the UV Critical Surface: Riemann Fixed Point

 \subsection{Equations of Motion and de Sitter Solutions}

-Solutions to the equations of motion for quantum effective actions \eq{model} evaluated on the sphere are of physical interest for inflationary cosmology as they correspond to Euclidean de-Sitter and anti de-Sitter solutions \cite{Baumann:2009ds, Hindmarsh:2011hx, Falls:2016wsa}.
-Previously, de Sitter solutions have been found in the UV scaling regime of asymptotically safe $f(R)$ and $f(R,{\rm Ric}^2)$ models of quantum gravity \cite{Falls:2014tra,Falls:2017lst,Falls:2018ylp}.
+Solutions to the equations of motion for quantum effective actions \eq{model} evaluated on the sphere are of physical interest for inflationary cosmology as they correspond to Euclidean de-Sitter and anti de-Sitter solutions \cite{Baumann:2009ds, Hindmarsh:2011hx, Falls:2016wsa}.\footnote{Note that this assumes the validity of analytic continuation to Lorentzian signature \cite{Falls:2016wsa}.
+For recent discussions of subtleties related to the Wick rotation from Euclidean to Lorentzian quantum gravity, see \cite{Baldazzi:2018mtl,Bonanno:2021squ,Fehre:2021eob}.} Previously, de Sitter solutions have been found in the UV scaling regime of asymptotically safe $f(R)$ and $f(R,{\rm Ric}^2)$ models of quantum gravity \cite{Bonanno:2010bt,Falls:2014tra,Falls:2017lst,Falls:2018ylp}.